-- The treaty tribes have not yet determined the structure of the 2023 spring Chinook fisheries. - Based on the 2018-2027 U.S. v.
-Oregon MA, the tribes will be allowed an 8.3% harvest rate on upriver spring Chinook if the run returns at the pre-season forecast level.
-This lower harvest rate is due to the forecast for natural-origin Snake River spring/summer Chinook being less than 10% of the total forecast which can trigger a more conservative harvest rate according to the provisions of the MA.
-The tribes will manage fisheries inseason and adjust as necessary based on the harvest rate schedule and the actual river mouth run size.
+- The treaty tribes have not yet determined the structure of the 2024 spring Chinook fisheries. - Based on the 2018-2027 U.S. v.
+Oregon MA, the tribes will be allowed a 7.4% harvest rate on upriver spring Chinook if the run returns at the pre-season forecast level.
+This harvest rate is due to the forecast for natural-origin Snake River spring/summer Chinook being less than 10% of the total forecast which can trigger a more conservative harvest rate according to the provisions of the MA.
+The tribes will manage fisheries in-season and adjust as necessary based on the harvest rate schedule and in-season projections of the river mouth run size.
 Steelhead harvest rates and stock composition are expected to be comparable to historic levels.
 Because steelhead harvest is low in spring season fisheries, no active management for steelhead is anticipated to be needed.